gicorada/SelfHomepage/README.md

 Available settings:
 ` title ` (required): Title of the service.
 ` port ` (required): Port where the service is hosted.
+` host `: Hostname of the server where this single service is hosted, if not the same of the others.
+Defaults to the ` host ` you set in ` settings.json `
 ` image `: Path to the image of the service.

 You will have to add the images in the `images/services` folder, as they might be copyrighted and I don't want to host them in my github repository.